nick-shaw/blackmagic-io/README.md

 **`PixelFormat`**
 - `BGRA`: 8-bit BGRA (automatically used for uint8 data)
   - uint8 input: Configurable interpretation via `input_narrow_range` parameter (narrow input is expanded to full-range BGRA before packing; sub-blacks and super-whites are clipped at the 0-255 boundary)
   - `output_narrow_range` is ignored (a `UserWarning` is issued if explicitly passed).
 The SDK's hardware conversion produces transport-asymmetric output: narrow Y'CbCr 4:2:2 on the SDI wire and full R'G'B' 4:4:4 on the HDMI wire, regardless of buffer contents.
 For controlled output range, use `YUV10` / `RGB10` / `RGB12`.
-See [BGRA output is transport-asymmetric on the wire](#bgra-output-is-transport-asymmetric-on-the-wire) under HDMI Notes for details.
+See [BGRA output is transport-asymmetric on the wire](#bgra-output-is-transport-asymmetric-on-the-wire) under BGRA and Range Behaviour for details.
 - `YUV8`: 8-bit Y'CbCr 4:2:2 (2vuy) - direct 8-bit Y'CbCr output
   - uint8 input: Configurable interpretation via `input_narrow_range` parameter
   - uint16 input: Configurable interpretation via `input_narrow_range` parameter